 For years I had all the light symptoms of Hashimoto’s and an underactive thyroid: fatigue, hair loss, weight gain, sensitivity to cold.
 But I did not know of connection of Hashimoto’s and digestive problems.

 I was forced to take things in own hands and visit a private lab to get myself tested.

-My first values for α-TPO and α-TG, antibodies present in autoimmune thyroid disease, were about 200x over the “normal” limit.
-I remember the moment I saw the results: I was relieved, and at the same time wary of what it actually brings.
-Taking daily dose of medication seemed doable, but I sensed there will have to be some lifestyle adjustments done.
+My thyroid lab tests for TPO and Tg antibodies were about 200x over the “normal” limit.
+I remember the moment I saw the results: I was relieved, and at the same time wary - I read about what does it mean to have high TPO and Tg antibodies, leading me to a self-diagnosis of Hashimoto’s.
+This was later confirmed by the doctor, and I was given a T4 hormone replacement prescription.
+Taking a daily dose of medication seemed doable, but I felt there will have to be some lifestyle adjustments done.

 In general, if I would be dairy free, I would feel healthier, walk more, and engage in life.
 It seemed I was able to break out of the vicious cycle.
 Or, at least I knew how to do it.

 Cutting dairy helped a lot, but it did not make things go away entirely.
 So, I did food allergy analyses, and realised that in addition to dairy i have a couple of more food nemesis:

 That short list represents a basis for many other food products: bread and cakes to name a few.